pachyderm/docs/content/2.4.x/concepts/pipeline-concepts/datum/_index.md

 in its pipeline specification file.

-Based on this specification file, the data in the `input` of your pipeline is turned in datums each of which can contain 1 to many files.
+Based on this specification file, the data in the `input` of your pipeline is turned into datums, each of which can contain 1-to-many files.
 Pachyderm provides a wide variety of ways to define the granularity of each datum.

 For example, you can configure a whole branch of an